google/skia-buildbot/skolo/raspberry-pi/README.md

 ## Loading a pre-existing image
-  - Downoad the image from https://console.cloud.google.com/storage/browser/skia-images/Swarming/?project=google.com:skia-buildbots
+  - Download the image from https://console.cloud.google.com/storage/browser/skia-backups/rpi_image/?project=google.com:skia-buildbots
   - Place it in `/opt/rpi_img/`.
 Rename it to `prod.img` or `stage.img` or similar.
   - See "Begin serving the image"